hk-kumawat/Cat-or-Dog-Recognizer/README.md

 <br>

-## Thanks!

-Thanks for checking out the Cat or Dog Recognizer!
-Enjoy discovering whether it’s a cat or a dog in your next image! 🐱🐶
+## Thanks for checking out the Cat or Dog Recognizer! 🐱🐶

 > "Every pet deserves to be recognized, even by AI!" - Anonymous